danielatrivella/np3_ligand/np3_DL_segmentation/README.md

 python src/visualize_predictions.py output/prediction_dir_test_lr-8_lossSL_w1-10-5-5-50-5-500C347_batch16iter1_gridsp0.5
 ```

-The error mask image have the points with a wrong prediction colored in red and the rest in grey.
+The error mask point cloud have the points with a wrong prediction colored in red and the rest in grey.
-The points predicted as Background class are removed in another image to ease the visualization of the results.
+The points predicted as Background class are removed in another representation to ease the visualization of the results.

 ----------------------------